Faeq-F/Quokka/README.md

 2. Select your item by using the arrow keys<br>
 3. Press enter to execute the shortcut
 <h4>Closing the application</h4>
-1. right-click the launcher icon in the system tray
+1. right-click the launcher icon in the system tray<br>
 2. select 'exit'
 </p></details>
 <details><summary><h3>Features</h3></summary><p>